dcmits/un_geneva_design_system/README.md

 ```
 [new_theme] should be lowercase letters and digits and underscores (it shouldn't start with a digit)

 6. Install and set as default the new theme from the Appeareance menu.

-Also do a cache rebuild after installing the new theme.
+7. Do a cache rebuild after installing the new theme.

-7. Update the theme settings (Site name, Secondary site name, social media share image, default banner image)
+8. Update the theme settings (Site name, Secondary site name, social media share image, default banner image)

 ### Updating the local version of the design system
 ```